Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-Regarding the different levels of the SFHs in Fig.~\ref{fig:res_fig1}, these are a consequence of the fact that no normalization has been applied to them.
-Therefore, these differences in the SFR values can be explained by the construction method of the SFH followed in each case: SFHs which have been built using all particles present generally higher SFRs than those built using only a limited number of particles.
-Both for the population of $z=0$ $10^{11}$ M$_{\odot}$ galaxies and for the $z=0$ descendants of the $1<z<4$ sample, the stellar mass inferred from the typical SFHs of particles within $2\times$r$_{\text{hm}}$ (i.e., the area enclosed by the SFH) is $\sim 66$\% of the stellar mass inferred from the typical SFH built from all the particles in galaxies.
-In addition, the average SFH of the $1<z<4$ sample is the one that has the lowest values of SFR.
-This is expected, since the radii of the photometric apertures used to build the sphere that contains the simulated particles in the case of the 2D-SPS sample are usually smaller than 2$\times$r$_{\text{hm}}$ measured at the observed redshift, as explained in Section~\ref{subsec:phot}, and should be smaller than 2$\times$r$_{\text{hm}}$ measured at $z=0$.
-In fact, we remind the reader that the typical photometric aperture radius is nearly 20\% smaller than $2\times $r$_{\text{hm}}$ and enclose around 65\% of the total stellar mass in the galaxies (see Fig.~\ref{fig:rphot_vs_r2hm}).
+We remark that no normalization has been applied to the median SFHs shown in Fig.~\ref{fig:res_fig1}.
+Regarding the different absolute levels of these SFHs, these are a consequence of several factors.
+First, the difference in SFR values between the dotted lines with respect to the solid lines of the same color, corresponding to the z=0 samples (green and orange) can be explained by the construction method of the SFH followed in each case: SFHs which have been built using all particles present generally higher SFRs than those built using only particles in $2\times$r$_{\text{hm}}$.
+This is expected, since both for the population of $z=0$ $10^{11}$ M$_{\odot}$ galaxies and for the $z=0$ descendants of the main $1<z<4$ sample, the stellar mass inferred from the typical SFHs of particles within $2\times$r$_{\text{hm}}$ (i.e., the area enclosed by the SFH) is $\sim 66$\% of the stellar mass inferred from the typical SFH built from all the particles in galaxies.
+We will address the difference between the median SFH of both $z=0$ samples below in this section.
+Secondly, the average SFR values from the median SFH calculated for the $z=0$ samples (green and orange) is systematically higher than for the $1 < z < 4$ samples (blue and cyan).
+This difference is mainly due to the fact that we calculate the SFH for each $z=0$ galaxy from their particles at $z = 0$ instead of computing it after tracing and independently considering the actual precursors of the $z = 0$ galaxy at high-redshift (unfeasible in real observations).
+As a consequence, the average SFR per $z=0$ galaxy is bigger than the average SFR per precursor, due to the lower number of galaxies considered at $z=0$.
+In the case of the difference between the median SFH of our main $1 < z < 4$ sample (blue) and their descendants at $z = 0$ (solid orange for particles in $2\times$r$_{\text{hm}}$), there is an additional contribution based on the fact that some of the stellar mass of the $z = 0$ descendants comes from other less massive progenitors which are not included in our main $1 < z < 4$ sample of massive progenitors due to our mass cut-off.
+In addition to this, the different apertures considered for both $1 < z < 4$ samples with respect to the other $z = 0$ samples also plays a role in lowering the average SFR of these two high-redshift samples: the radii of the photometric apertures used to build the sphere that contains the simulated particles in these high-redshift samples are usually smaller than 2$\times$r$_{\text{hm}}$ measured at the observed redshift, as explained in Section~\ref{subsec:phot}, and should be smaller than 2$\times$r$_{\text{hm}}$ measured at $z=0$.
+In fact, we remind the reader that the typical photometric aperture radius for our main $1<z<4$ sample of progenitors is nearly 20\% smaller than $2\times $r$_{\text{hm}}$ and encloses around 65\% of the total stellar mass in the galaxies (see Fig.~\ref{fig:rphot_vs_r2hm}).
+When all massive $1<z<4$ galaxies are considered, these numbers are similar: the photometric aperture has a median radius 19.8\% smaller than $2\times $r$_{\text{hm}}$ and includes $\sim$64.8\% of the stellar mass.